Samuelson777/Educational-Website/README.md

 # Educational-Website
 Welcome to the **Knowledgeable Contents** project!
-This website serves as a resource hub for individuals interested in learning something.
+It's Just a simple App, This website serves as a resource hub for individuals interested in learning something.
 It provides tutorials, articles, and links to knowledgeable resources.

 ## Live Application